Endo International Plc (ENDP) Q3 2017 Results - Earnings Call Transcript

 Paul V. Campanelli - Endo International Plc

 So, I think, there had been some initial requests coming from both Econdisc and WBAD.
 So there was some initial, what I call calibration or equalization.
-That was part, when we called out our 27% base erosion, that included that.
+That was part, when we called out 27% base erosion, that included that.
 So, we feel good with respect to this equalization of portfolios.

 What I meant by next year is time will tell whether they plan on having a portfolio bid like a Claris One or is this it.
 So, time will tell.
 We have not had any feedback or communication.
 What I will say is I don't believe that the generic sector is going to support too deeply another round of bids considering we just came out of a round with Econdisc in July and we really finished up probably less than a year ago with Walgreens.
 So, it's going to be a very interesting 2018.